ysfmh14/llm-guided-selective-masking-augmentation/README.md

 This repository provides the implementation of the **LLM-guided text augmentation framework using selective masking strategies** introduced in the proposed framework:

-***LLM-Guided Selective Masking Strategies for Robust Text Data Augmentation in Epidemiological Surveillance***
+***Improving Text Classification in the One Health Context through Selective Masking Data Augmentation with LLM-Guided Sampling***

 ---